dreamcatcher-tech/network/Inbox/2024-01-01 1235 maybe noschema means just git.md

 Something still needs to decide what quorum means, but this could be an eth smart contract.

 Git seems to be better performance, and we can join a maintained codebase.
 In particular, if the contents of the system is text diffs, git will be faster.
-We can also drop the payload layer, since it is just git binary.
+We can also drop the payload layer, since it is just git binary - this might be git LFS tho.

 There might at least some good design principles we can take from git.